 - Johnson’s Shut-Ins State Park is a very popular for swimming, camping and hiking.
 The “Shut-Ins” were formed over millions of years, by the cascading waters of the Black River.
 There are equestrian camping areas and horseback trails within the park.

-- Baylee Jo’s BBQ, in Ironton, has a black bear skin and a moose head on the wall.
-The secret to their fantastic barbecue the cherry wood stacked outside.
-Slow smoked, the pork and served there are a true example of down-home barbecue.
+- Baylee Jo’s BBQ & Seafood Grill in Ironton, has a black bear skin and a moose head on the wall.
+The secret to their fantastic barbecue is the cherry wood used in the smoker.
+All meats are slow smoked and served with sides made in-house.
+This is a true example of down-home barbecue.
+A favorite: all-you-care-to-eat shrimp on Friday evenings.

 - At Taum Sauk Mountain State Park, a trail leads from Missouri’s highest point (1,772 feet above sea level) to Mina Sauk Falls, the state’s tallest wet-weather waterfall; it is spectacular after a rain.
 The views are awesome all the time.

-- In the town of Arcadia, Nostalgic Place Bed and Breakfast, in an 1889 home, offers weary travelers three guestrooms with private baths.
-Plain and Fancy Bed and Breakfast, in Ironton, occupies a 1908 farmhouse.
-The Parlor Bed and Breakfast, also in Ironton, is in a stately mansion built in 1908.
+- In the town of Arcadia, Nostalgic Place Bed and Breakfast, in a circa 1889 home, offers weary travelers three guestrooms with private baths.
+Plain and Fancy Bed and Breakfast in Ironton occupies a 1908 farmhouse.
+The Parlor Bed and Breakfast, also in Ironton, is in a stately mansion built in 1901.
 Their three guestrooms each have a private bath, with a jetted tub.
 All three inns serve a full, hot breakfast.

-There is a lot to see, do and experience in Missouri’s Arcadia Valley; it will surely require repeated visits.
+There is a lot more to see, do and experience in Missouri’s Arcadia Valley; it will surely require repeat visits.
+For a interesting look at the area, read this Road Trips article.